 - Provide world-class customer service.
 Consider linking eBay to a helpdesk so you have an actual customer service system and aren’t just floundering about with an email address and cellphone.

-- Sell some cheaper items first to build up a decent Feedback score.
+- Sell some cheaper items first to build up a decent feedback score.
 Nobody wants to buy a car from a seller they don’t know they can trust.
-You’ll also appear in more searches if you can become an eBay top rated seller.

 - Post as many images as eBay will let you.
 Make sure they’re of high quality, and either taken in a brightly lit showroom or outdoors on a sunny day.
 Show the vehicle from all angles.